RamiIssa2/CPP-Labs/Lab 2/ReadMe.md

 ## Requirements:

-- Class Definition:\n
+- Class Definition:
   Place the class definition in a header file (`.hpp`).
   Implement class methods in a separate `.cpp` file.

 - Program Implementation:
   Write a separate `.cpp` module to work with instances of the developed class.
 This program must demonstrate:
   1. Creation of both static and dynamic class instances.
   2. Use of a standard C-style vector to handle instances.
 Write a function to process this vector.